BIOP/ijp-operetta-importer/README.md

 in the URL column, enter `https://biop.epfl.ch/sites/operetta/`

-in the Name column, name it BIOP Operetta Importer
+in the Name column, name it `BIOP Operetta Importer`

-That should be it